JimenaAndrea/marvel-app/README.md

 - **Placeholder text in the detail screen of the characters that don't have description.** Some characters have no description and those that do are very short, so I added a placeholder to show how the screen scroll works.
 - **Black splash screen.**
 - **Navigation bar dark color.** Most smartphones now have the navigation keys integrated into the screen.
 To avoid that in this application it comes out white and has a lot of contrast with the interface, I have put it in the same color as the tab navigator.
+- **Black footer in home screen and favourites screen.** To visually reinforce the end of the scroll.

 ### Ideas
 - **Resizeable character card.** Right now, the character card component receives as props the values of the sizes of the font and fav item.
 The component could rescale the sizes of your items automatically.